Quantitative and qualitative properties for Hamilton-Jacobi PDEs via the nonlinear adjoint method: Introduction

 which appears to our knowledge the best two-side estimate available in the literature for semiconcave solutions.
-We complement our analysis with $L^p$ convergence of gradients in the vanishing viscosity process, see Remark \ref{rateDu}.\\ One could expect, possibly combining the effect of the diffusion and certain nonlinearities $H$ (for instance, uniformly convex ones), a linear rate in the viscosity for the estimate from below on $u_\eps-u$, but this remains open. \\ Another important progress is the treatment, through duality methods, of the following regularization effect for (not necessarily uniformly convex) Hamiltonians $H$ behaving like $|p|^\gamma$, $\gamma>1$, see \eqref{H1} below,
+We complement our analysis with $L^p$ convergence of gradients in the vanishing viscosity process, see Remark \ref{rateDu}.
+Our results improve the known requirements on the data in the literature, see e.g. Section \ref{sec;secest} and Remark \ref{weaken}.
+One could expect, possibly combining the effect of the diffusion and certain nonlinearities $H$ (for instance, uniformly convex ones), a linear rate in the viscosity for the estimate from below on $u_\eps-u$, but this remains open. \\